Clarity in speech — how you speak shapes whether people learn

 Articulation

 How syllables connect.
-Avoid slurring words together.
+Avoid blurring words together — each syllable should land.

 Accent